Sharp rise in reported cyber incidents in Switzerland

 Swiss cities targeted by Russian hackers during WEF

+Russian hackers have targeted canton Schaffhausen and the cities of Geneva and Sierre, paralysing their websites on Wednesday morning.

-Another method is to flood e-mail accounts with spam, OFCS Director Florian Schütz told reporters on Tuesday.
+Another method is to flood e-mail accounts with spam, NCSC Director Florian Schütz told reporters on Tuesday.
 Technical support is then offered via Internet communication platforms, through which victims can download malicious software, giving criminals access to the desired IT environment.

 Attacks on critical infrastructures

-Since 1 April 2025, cyberattacks against critical infrastructure have been subject to a reporting obligation.
-Operators of critical infrastructure, such as energy or drinking water supplies, transport companies and cantonal and communal administrations must report certain cyberattacks to the FOCS within 24 hours.
+Since April 1, 2025, cyberattacks against critical infrastructure have been subject to a reporting obligation.
+Operators of critical infrastructure, such as energy or drinking water supplies, transport companies and cantonal and communal administrations must report certain cyberattacks to the NCSC within 24 hours.

 More